huggingface/hub-docs/docs/api-inference/getting_started.md

 Using the Serverless Inference API requires passing a user token in the request headers.
 You can get a token by signing up on the Hugging Face website and then going to the [tokens page](https://huggingface.co/settings/tokens).
 We recommend creating a `Fine-grained` token with the scope to `Make calls to the serverless Inference API`.

 TODO: add screenshot
+For more details about user tokens, check out [this guide](https://huggingface.co/docs/hub/en/security-tokens).

 ## cURL